Jyoti Raj’s intro in her own words:

 Then there were those days too where working in a high-tech laboratory with talented co-workers, learning from some of the experts of their fields – filled me with pride.
 I totally embraced the idea of being in a land of opportunity where nothing was impossible !!
 Speaking positively – where everything was possible !!

 Feeling homesick was not the only issue.
 My I-20 was delayed by two weeks.
-So, I had missed the deadline of my grad school helping me with getting a SSN.
+So, I had missed the deadline for my grad school helping me with getting an SSN.
 So, I was on my own on that front.
 No car, no driving history, not enough money!!
-And, US employers do not pay you without a SSN.
-I had to take the bus multiple times to the SSN office in the crime stricken Detroit downtown.
+And, US employers do not pay you without an SSN.
+I had to take the bus multiple times to the SSN office in the crime-stricken Detroit downtown.
 It wasn’t until 3 months that I received my SSN.
-I came to US on a scholarship so I did not get enough funds with me – I was going to be on job right away – earning dollars.
-I landed in US with only $500.
-My apartment rent was $700 per month plus groceries, utilities and other expenses. $500 was clearly not enough !!
+I came to the US on a scholarship so I did not get enough funds with me – I was going to be on job right away – earning dollars.
+I landed in the US with only $500.
+My apartment rent was $700 per month plus groceries, utilities, and other expenses. $500 was clearly not enough !!
 And, I had too much pride to go ask my retired dad for funding my 3 months stay expense in dollars here from his savings in Rupees.

 When God gets you to it – He gets you through it !!
-Thats when I was blessed with an angel as my thesis advisor who I was working for as an RA.
-He loaned me enough money to pay for my rent and also helped with a few grocery runs from stores outside the university to save money.
-It took me almost an year to pay him back the loan.
+That’s when I was blessed with an angel as my thesis advisor who I was working for as an RA.
+He loaned me enough money to pay for my rent and also helped with a few groceries runs from stores outside the university to save money.
+It took me almost a year to pay him back the loan.
 But I am indebted to him for life for his timely help.

 What did you do your Masters in?
 How do you think this education has helped you in your career?